sergiorivas/the_weather/README.md

 - [ ] Weather clients
 - [ ] Wheater service layer
 - [ ] GrapqhQL layer

-## Research
-- [x] Weather public APIs
-- [x] Location public API (from address)

-### Goal
-- Find APIs that allows you to retreive weather data based on an address

-### Outcome
-- It seems weather API needs latitude and longitude as an input
-- We will need another API for translate an address to latitude and longitude

 ## Frontend Setup
 - [ ] Dockerized frontend